bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 In Windows, `HANDLE` is opaque (that is it can be one of many things and the definition of what it is may change over time), unlike the previous example where it's a `FILE *` (i.e. a pointer to a defined C `struct`).
-A system API, as is the case of the Windows APIs, that want to protect itself against application misuse taka a opaque handle that they first check against some hash map of opened handles before using, and it might get translated into a pointer internally after this check, but the user of the API operates in terms of this opaque handle which is not necessarily a pointer (though it might be a `void*`).
+A system API, as is the case of the Windows APIs, that want to protect itself against application misuse take an opaque handle that they first check against some hash map of opened handles before using, and it might get translated into a pointer internally after this check, but the user of the API operates in terms of this opaque handle which is not necessarily a pointer (though it might be a `void*`).